Ruud Brood

-Ruud Brood (born 19 October 1962) is a Dutch football manager and a former player.
+Ruud Brood (born 19 October 1962) is a Dutch football manager and a former player who was most recently the manager of TOP Oss.

 Football career

 Player

 Brood was born in Gorinchem.
 After joining the Feyenoord youth academy from hometown amateur side Unitas, Brood was not able to break into Feyenoord's senior squad.
 He then served RBC (1985–1987), FC Den Bosch (1987–1989), Willem II Tilburg (1989–1990) and NAC Breda (1990–1998).

 With Den Bosch, he finished 7th in the 1987–88 Eredivisie season and that won him a place in Rinus Michels' preliminary Euro 1988 squad.
-Unfortunately, he did not make the final squad which went on to win the Euro 1988 title.
+He did not make the final squad, which went on to win the Euro 1988 title.

 Manager

 He previously coached Helmond Sport, the second team of NAC Breda, Heracles Almelo, RKC Waalwijk and Roda JC Kerkrade.
 He was appointed manager of relegated NEC in 2014 and immediately led the club back to the Eredivisie.
 In summer 2015 he became assistant to Phillip Cocu at PSV Eindhoven.

+On 22 June 2023, Brood was hired as a manager by TOP Oss in the Eerste Divisie with a one-year deal.